 As a quick side note, here’re some of the super-likeable ‘geeky habits’ I’ve uncovered with my Wunderstars coaching clients:

 - A healthy obsession with Disney movies

-But when you run your own agency, you need to inject your own personality and learn how to stand out in a good way.
+But if you want to get noticed and encourage prospects to get in touch with you, I recommend you inject your own personality, show off your agency culture and learn how to stand out in a good way.

-How can you build trust with your ideal audience if you don’t reveal what you’re all about and who you really are?
+How can you build trust with your ideal audience if you don’t show what you’re all about and who you really are?